tiongchong/arduino_baremetal/README.md

 # Arduino baremetal

-## to compile the project using cmake
+## to compile the project and flash using cmake build system
 - cmake -S . -B build -G Ninja -D CMAKE_TOOLCHAIN_FILE="avr-toolchain.cmake"
 - cmake --build build --clean-first
 - cmake --build build --target flash

-## to compile the project using make
+## to compile the project using make build system
-- make clean
-- make flash
+- make

 ## progress log
 2025/10/16
 - CMake and Make build systems have been verified to compile successfully on both Windows and Linux platforms.
+- Added hardware timer for delay function.

 2025/10/15
 - on this one fine day, I like to try out Arduino in the baremetal c approach.